sebastian-heinz/Arrowgene.KrazyRain/README.md

 	ret
 ```

-## KRPATCHER.exe
+## KRAZYRAIN.EXE
-Game Patcher that delivers updates.
+Launcher of the Game.

 ### DNS Lookups
-The patcher tries to connect to the following hosts:
+The launcher tries to connect to the following hosts:
 ```
 127.0.0.1 patch.krazyrain.com
 127.0.0.1 krazyrain.com